Angram Reservoir: History

 The reservoir was built to supply water to the Bradford area of West Yorkshire.
-It was built by Bradford Corporation between 1904 and 1919, under an Act of Parliament in 1890 which also authorised the corporation to construct three other reservoirs in upper Nidderdale.
+It was built by Bradford Corporation between 1904 and 1919, under the Bradford Corporation Waterworks Act 1890 (53 & 54 Vict. c. ccxxxi) which also authorised the corporation to construct three other reservoirs in upper Nidderdale.
 Haden Carr reservoir was first built in the 1890s, just below Angram, and the works included the Nidd Aqueduct, by which water was transferred from Haden Carr to Chellow Heights via the Nidd Aqueduct using gravity only and no pumping.
 A small village was constructed at Angram site to house workers.
 The dam was faced with stone, which came from a quarry on the south side of the dale above Scar House, two miles down the dale.

 Two bypass channels on each side of the reservoir were used to bypass the reservoir and maintain the level of the River Nidd.
 Once Scar House Reservoir was constructed, these become obsolete, but control machinery can still be seen on the Nidd and Stone beck inlets.